Mentorship Programs

 Employees love the idea of a mentoring program that will help them grow in their careers.
 However, with so many work priorities on their plate, it's hard to carve out time, especially if it means opening yet another app or tab on their browser.

-And that's why, the first step is to think about the platform you're offering the mentoring program on.
-Does it have easy registration, scheduling and matching features that don't make mentoring seem like a daunting task?
+And that's why the first step is to think about the platform you're offering the mentoring program on.
+Does it have easy registration, scheduling, and matching features that don't make mentoring seem like a daunting task?
 Does it integrate into employee workflows or does it distract them?

 With careful consideration of these questions, we developed Together for Microsoft Teams.

-With this solution, your mentoring program is available right in the Teams environment, where employees are already present.
+With this solution, your employee mentoring program is available right in the Teams environment, where employees are already present.
 Mentors and mentees can register, schedule, and dive right into their mentoring sessions without leaving the Teams app, making it barrier-free to engage in learning.

-When you make your mentoring program available in an employee's preferred workspace, you drive more participation and higher engagement.
+When you make your corporate mentoring program available in an employee's preferred workspace, you drive more participation and higher engagement.
 And that's why, with Together for Microsoft Teams, employees can choose to get mentoring alerts in their Teams DMs, and never miss out on key updates.
 It's the first step to baking mentoring into employee workflows.

 2. Establish clear goals